 5. Ghee – 100 gm

-Finely grinded rice powder – As required
+Finely ground rice powder – As required

 How to prepare boli?

 5. Take 2.5 cups of fresh maida in a bowl and add a pinch of salt.
-Mix both the ingredients together.
+Mix both ingredients together.

 6. Add yellow food colour, enough water and mix the contents again well.
 The yellow colour should mix uniformly.